Green-Zero-Development/Empower-Title/content/pages/thank-you.md

 layout = "thankYou"
 url = "/thank-you/"
 title = "Thank You"
-page-status = "thank-you"
+page_status = "thank-you"
-publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" metaDescription = "Thank you - we will be in touch soon." robotsdisallow = "true"
+publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "Thank you - we will be in touch soon." robotsdisallow = true
 +++